Meet the 2022 Class of the Children’s Cancer Cause College Scholars Program

 Congratulations to each of these very deserving and inspiring young people!

-For her College Scholars project, Francesca will host a campus bone marrow drive at Stanford.
-In advance of the drive, she plans to interview Stanford doctors and researchers to create a promotional and educational video about marrow donation, with a specific focus on busting myths and reducing unwarranted fears that prevent people from joining the marrow registry.
+For her College Scholars project, Maria will host a campus bone marrow drive.
+In advance of the drive, she plans to interview doctors and researchers to create a promotional and educational video about marrow donation, with a specific focus on busting myths and reducing unwarranted fears that prevent people from joining the marrow registry.

 The Stewart Scholarship is our top academic scholarship award, presented to a survivor who demonstrates exceptional potential to make a positive difference in the world.
 It is named in honor of John and Nancy Stewart, founders of our Stewart Initiative for Childhood Cancer Survivors.